Mattheus-Stearns/Program/README.md

 <h1>Scheduling Application</h1>

 <p>This is an application that is for businesses that need help with scheduling a large amount of people to different locations.
-Currently this package is only in development for YMCA Camp Abnaki, however this may soon come to a business near you! </p>
+Currently this package is only in development for a summer camp, however this may soon come to a business near you! </p>

 ### MAIN CONTRIBUTOR: Mattheus Stearns